-In 2019, as in previous years, Sabelt recorded a significant increase in employees, in all categories and for all types of contracts (permanent, temporary staff, project contracts, interns).
+In 2021, as in previous years, Sabelt recorded a significant increase in employees, in all categories and for all types of contracts (permanent, temporary staff, project contracts, interns).

-In the three-year period 2017 - 2019, the number of employees grew from 117 to 153 (CAGR 14%), whilst the number of freelancers (excluding administrators), temporary staff and interns, increased from 5 to 28.
+In the four-year period 2018 - 2021, the number of employees grew from 139 to 204 (CAGR 14%), whilst the number of freelancers (excluding administrators), temporary staff and interns, increased from 51 to 110.

-Workforce adaptation towards a productive and commercial development, has been matched by Sabelt's attractiveness, which oversees a careful employment policy based on the following pillars:
+Workforce adaptation towards a productive and commercial development, has been matched by Sabelt's attractiveness, which oversees a careful employment policy based on the following pillars: policy based on the following pillars:

 Promotion of opportunities for personal and professional growth paths, through training, skills development, adding value to job stability.
-100% of employees, all resident in Italy, are covered by collective bargaining;

-Promotion of a safe working environment, where people's health and psycho-physical well-being is protected;
+100% of employees, all resident in Italy, are covered by collective bargaining.
+Promotion of a safe working environment, where people's health and psycho-physical well-being is protected.

-Definition of remuneration policies and meritocratic incentive systems;
+Definition of remuneration policies and meritocratic incentive systems.